Khirtharia: Khirtharia dayi

 For the upper dentition of K. dayi, the first premolar is single-rooted, while the second is double-rooted.
 The second premolar is narrow and non-molarized; in life it would have appeared similar to a canine.
 The tooth is widest posteriorly because of a relatively large postero-lingual (tongue-side) shelf.
 The third premolar is similar to the second; it is non-molarized and has a postero-lingual shelf.
 However, the third molar was slightly larger and there were large vertical grooves.
 The fourth premolar represents a transition from the canine-like first to third premolars to the molars.
 There are only two cones on the tooth, both situated in the front portions.
 Because of this, the posterior section of the tooth is low and flattened.
 The cone on the labial (lip) side of the tooth is larger than the protocone, which it is connected to by a ridge.
 The first lower molar is square-shaped.
 There are four large cusps which are rounded; they were likely used for crushing plant matter.
 The paracone is the largest cusp while the hypocone is the smallest.
 The first molar has large crests on the front and back cusps, while the outer ridge of teh tooth is fairly weak, giving it the illusion that it is wider than it is long.
 The second lower molar is significantly larger than the first and, as opposed to being square in shape, is trapezoidal.
 Cingulum are less apparent than the first molar.
-The second molar is has bulbous cusps.
+The second molar has bulbous cusps.
 As with the first molar, the paracone is the largest of the cusps.While the first and second premolars were not preserved, Ranga Rao postulated that the first lower premolar was single-rooted while the second premolar was double-rooted.
 The third premolar is large and triangular, with prominent cingulum.
 The fourth premolar is slightly larger than the third.
 It is more premolariform than the upper fourth premolar.
 The lower molars of Khirtharia lack the paraconid.
 The lower molars are highly bunodont.
 There is a large ridge connecting the protocoled and metaconid and a large ridge connecting the hypoconid and entoconid.
 The largest molar is the third.